itsfuad/ESP32-GPR/readme.md

 # ESP32 Ground Penetrating Radar (GPR) Visualization

 A Python-based visualization tool for real-time Ground Penetrating Radar data from an ESP32 microcontroller.
+It uses only onboard wifi signals and calculate the data loss and signal interruptions to generate the data.
+No external hardware or sensor is used.
 This project provides both A-scan (single signal) and B-scan (depth profile) visualizations of GPR data.

 ![GPR Visualization](Screenshot.png)